Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/MySuperpower.md

 to use my superpower appropriately.

 I'm writing this article to help you identify your superpower and get the most out of your unique personality.
-Everyone is equipped with differing characteristics that make them special.
+Everyone is equipped with different characteristics that make them special.
 Each person has some raw talent that makes them super special.
 Developing this talent into a strength requires years of practice and study.
-It is neither automatic or certain.
+It is neither automatic nor certain.

 Talents are developed into strengths by practice, experimentation, and study.
 No Olympic athlete or genius is born that way.
 There must be a talent present,